 - The salt will remove the extra moisture from the tomatoes which prevents a soggy pizza dough.

-- For an extra crispy bottom crust: Use a pastry brush to spread a thin layer of room temperature butter on the pizza pan.
+- For an extra crispy bottom crust: Use a pastry brush to spread a thin layer of room temperature butter on the pan.

 - Let the pizza cool down for 5 minutes before adding the salad.